Overheating Risk Analysis and Assessment Services In The UK

 Overheating Analysis Guidelines

-• Building orientation and geometry
+• Orientation and geometry of the building

-• Internal heat sources
+• Internal heat gains

-• External weather conditions
+• External weathering

 Compliance With Overheating Requirements For Building Regulations